Milan Mladenović: Legacy

 Three streets in the capital cities of former Yugoslav republics bear Mladenović's name.
 A street in the Belgrade neighborhood Zemun Polje was named after him in 2004, a street in the Podgorica neighborhood Zabjelo in 2007, and a street in Zagreb (Croatia) in 2012.

 Since 14 July 2011 the forecourt of the Belgrade Youth Center bears the name "Milan Mladenović Place".

+In 2025, the town of Makarska (Croatia) dedicated a memorial to him.
+It is in the form of a circular bench with engraved lyrics from the EKV song Krug (The Circle).
+His mother hailed from the area and he also spent some summers there.